skoczen/will/docs/index.md

 # Meet Will

 Will is the friendliest, easiest-to-teach bot you've ever used.
-He works on hipchat, in rooms and 1-1 chats.
+He works on Slack, HipChat, Rocket.Chat, and more.

 He makes teaching your chat bot this simple: